CRN Scientific Working Groups (SWGs)

 The vision of the Health Care Quality & Cost (HCQC) Scientific Working Group is accessible, effective, equitable, affordable patient-centered cancer care.
 The SWG is focused on four high-priority policy concerns:

-Members of the HCQC SWG are also available to provide the CRN and HMORN with expert advice regarding cost and quality analysis projects.
+Members of the HCQC SWG are also available to provide the CRN and HCSRN with expert advice regarding cost and quality analysis projects.

 Mark C. Hornbrook, PhD, The Center for Health Research, Kaiser Permanente Northwest

 Debra Ritzwoller, PhD, Institute for Health Research, Kaiser Permanente Colorado